OHDSI/Broadsea-Solr/README.md

 There are two methods to starting Broadsea-Solr:

-1. Without auto-starting the dataimport (meaning, you will run that step at a later time in the Solr admin console)
+1. **Without auto-starting the dataimport (meaning, you will run that step at a later time in the Solr admin console)**
   - Within the cloned directory, run
     ```bash
     docker-compose up -d
     ```
-  - From the SOLR Admin screen (`http://localhost:8983/solr/#/`), build the core by using the 'Core Selector' dropdown in the left-hand menu.
-Select the `v5.0_31-OCT-22` core from the drop down, and then in the sub-menu that appears, select `Dataimport` and then used the 'Execute' button.
+  - Once ready to run the dataimport, go to the SOLR Admin screen (`http://localhost:8983/solr/#/`), and build the core by using the 'Core Selector' dropdown in the left-hand menu.
+    - Select the `v5.0_31-OCT-22` core from the drop down, and then in the sub-menu that appears, select `Dataimport` and then used the 'Execute' button.
     - Once the execution of the core indexing is complete, you can use the Solr "Query" tool under the core sub-menu to make sure the core is working properly before moving to WebAPI.
 A sample query you can use is: `query:metformin`
-2. With dataimport auto-started
+2. **With dataimport auto-started**
   - Within the cloned directory, run
     ```bash
     docker-compose --profile dataimport up -d